mehdimhb/geometric-sampling/README.md

 ---

-For more details, consult the official paper: Panahbehagh, B. (2024).
-Geometric Sampling Method.
+For more details, consult the official paper: Panahbehagh, B. (2025).
+Graphical Sampling Method.